GoogleChrome/CertificateTransparency/ct_policy.md

 [enterprise](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=CertificateTransparencyEnforcementDisabledForLegacyCas)
 [policies](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=CertificateTransparencyEnforcementDisabledForUrls)
 are set by an administrator.
-Certificates that are accompanied by SCTs that satisfy this Policy are said to be *CT Compliant*.
+Certificates that are accompanied by SCTs that satisfy this policy are said to be *CT Compliant*.

-CT Compliance is achieved by a certificate and set of accompanying SCTs by meeting a set of technical requirements enforced by the Chrome browser during certificate validation, which are defined in this Policy.
+CT Compliance is achieved by a certificate and set of accompanying SCTs by meeting a set of technical requirements enforced by the Chrome browser during certificate validation, which are defined in this policy.
 The issuance of certificates that are not CT compliant is **not** considered mis-issuance or a violation of Chrome’s root program; such certificates will simply fail to validate in CT-enforcing versions of Chrome.